-Otto Meiling is one of the most visited mountain huts of Bariloche, but it’s not part of the Official Tronador Tour.
+Otto Meiling is one of the most popular mountain huts of Bariloche, but it’s not part of the Official Tronador Tour.
 Previous snow and ice climbing experience is required due to the danger posed by deep crevasses.
-Anon peak, on the Argentina side is the easiest of the three peaks to climb, but it is predicted that it will become inaccessible within a few years due to destabilization caused by the warming of the upper troposphere.
+Anon peak, on the Argentina side is the easiest of the three peaks to climb, but many predict that it will become inaccessible within a few years due to destabilization caused by the warming of the upper troposphere.

 The Black Glacier

 An unpaved road climbs up to the Ventisquero Negro (Black Glacier), a reconstituted glacier full of sediment that gives it its namesake black pigmentation.
-A less that 100 year-old lake at the bottom has the same green hue as the Manso River and other lakes and rivers from the region.
+A new lake that is less than 100 years old at the bottom of the glacier has the same green hue as the Manso River and other bodies of water in the region.

 Mount Tronador is pure ice at its peak, surrounded by hundred-meter cliffs that generate the rumbling avalanches and landslides.
 The debris from the avalanches feed the lower lip of the glacier, giving it its dirty appearance.

-At the conclusion of this trip visitors can trek to the Garganta del Diablo (Devils Throat — not to be confused with Iguazú’s Devils Throat) waterfall a nice concluding point, with beautiful view of the natural melting cascade.
+At the conclusion of this trip visitors can trek to the Garganta del Diablo (Devil’s Throat — not to be confused with Iguazú’s Devils Throat) waterfall a nice ending point, with a beautiful view of the natural melting cascade.

 ⇒ Book a Mount Tronador and Black Glacier Day Trip online now

-→ Wander Argentina can also arrange reasonably-priced custom trips to Mount Tronador with other attractions in Bariloche — get in touch via our contact form.
+→ Wander Argentina can also arrange reasonably-priced custom trips to Patagonia, including Mount Tronador along with other attractions in Bariloche, alone or in combination with other Argentina destinations — get in touch via our contact form.

 → Read about the Andean Lakes Crossing Tour, another worthwhile excursion in the same area.